everythingwillbetakenaway/DX7-Supercollider/README.md

 ## Things to be implemented

-* Real time parameter modulation
+* Real time parameter modulation (check the CC_update.scd file, you have to DIY)
 * Loading custom DX7 presets
 * Some cosmetic updates.